MicrosoftDocs/cpp-docs/docs/mfc/reference/cobject-class.md

 For a class to be serializable, its declaration must contain the [`DECLARE_SERIAL`](run-time-object-model-services.md#declare_serial) macro, and the implementation must contain the [`IMPLEMENT_SERIAL`](run-time-object-model-services.md#implement_serial) macro.

 > [!NOTE]
-> Do not override this function.
+> Don't override this function.

 ### Example